 The Field Automatic come in similarly shaped cases but are a tad larger than their quartz counterparts with the three-hand version measuring 43 mm and the chronograph coming in a huge 48 mm case.
 The quartz models are available in 42 mm and 47 mm diameters respectively.

-Both cases feature transparent case backs with sapphire crystals (a rare treat in this price range) that offer an unobstructed view at the automatic movements.
+Both cases feature transparent case backs with sapphire crystals (a rare treat in this price range) that offer an unobstructed view of the movements.
 Well, to be frank, there is nothing particular to look at (both movements come with only basic decoration, like circular-graining,) but some people may find particular pleasure in just looking at the engraved oscillating weight and slowly turning gear trains.

-As you can see in the photos, both versions come with either a black or a silver dial with black textured dial centers and huge Arabic numerals painted on them.
+Both versions come with either a black or a silver dial with black textured dial centers and huge Arabic numerals painted on them.

 However, the twelve LLT tubes placed closer to the outer part of the dial (eleven green and one orange at 12 o’clock,) as well as a pair of green tubes in the hour and minute hands supply the dial with more than enough illumination and provide superb readability.